SAP-samples/codejam-cap-llm/exercises/03-explore-genai-hub/README.md

 ## Use the Prompt Editor in Generative AI Hub

 The **Prompt Editor** is useful if you want to store a prompt and the response to come back to it later or compare prompts.
 Often you can identify tasks that an LLM can help you with on a regular basis.
-In that case you cn also save different versions of the prompt that works well and you do not need to write the prompt again every time.
+In that case you can also save different versions of the prompt that works well and you do not need to write the prompt again every time.
 The parameters you were able to set in the **Chat** you can also set here.
 You can also see the number of tokens your prompt used below the response.

 👉 Go over to **Prompt Editor**, select a model and set **Max Tokens** to the maximum again